coolfrik/hackintosh-10700k-ga-z490-aorus-elite-ac/README.md

 - in config.plist need write your settings values (tag #your): mlb, serialnumber, uuid.

 ## etc
-- wifi system board not tested (maybe on if kext enable)
+- wifi, apple magic keyboard, touchpad, mouse work fine.
-- apple magic keyboard, touchpad, mouse work fine.
+- wifi used with HeliPort.app and launch at system startup.